-1. Keep Your Old Accounts
+1. Don’t Close Old Accounts

 Credit utilization is the amount of credit you’re currently using versus the amount of your credit limit.
 The closer you get to maxing out your available credit, the riskier you look to lenders.
 Having more available credit generally shows that you’re responsible with your credit usage and spending habits.

-3. Don’t Apply for More Credit
+3. Don’t Apply For More Credit

-Applying to new loans, credit cards, and other credit accounts all at once could quickly drop your score.
+Applying for new loans, credit cards, and other credit accounts all at once could quickly drop your score.
 When you apply for a new account, lenders will make what’s known as a hard inquiry on your report.
 This inquiry can drop your score temporarily.
 Generally, a hard inquiry disappears from your

-Since hard inquiries expire, applying for one account may not have a huge effect on your score.
-Applying to multiple credit accounts at once, however, can drop your score by quite a bit.
-It’s best to avoid applying for any new credit when you’re in a debt consolidation program.
+When you are in a debt consolidation program It’s best to avoid applying for any new credit.
 If you absolutely must apply for credit, make sure you look into your chances of approval before actually applying.

-4. Keep an Eye on Your Credit Report
+4. Check Your Credit Report Each Month

-Monitoring your credit report helps you potentially catch unauthorized accounts or identity theft.
-If you notice a strange account or application on your report, you can take measures to report fraud.
+You can regularly check your report using a reporting serviceIf you notice a strange account or application on your report, you can take measures to report fraud.
 It’s usually much easier to stop fraud by catching it early than it is to repair your credit after extensive fraudulent activity.

 Checking your score may also help improve your credit score when consolidating debt by allowing you to make changes in the way you’re managing debt.
 You should compare your score with past scores to see if it is moving up or down.
 If it’s improving, you know you’re on the right track and should keep doing what you’re doing.
 If you see it decreasing, it may be time to make changes to your credit and debt habits.

-5. Wait it Out
+5. Pay On Time and Wait it Out

-A frustrating aspect of increasing your credit score is the time it takes.
-Unfortunately, credit scores usually take several months to years to see a significant improvement.
+Credit scores usually take several months to years to see a significant improvement.
 Being patient is an important part of building a good credit score.

-If you’re considering consolidating your debts with a debt relief program, you probably have a lot of questions.
-The Accredited Debt Relief Team is here to help answer those questions and give you professional advice on debt relief.
-Get a free consultation today to learn more.
+If you’re considering consolidating your debts with a debt relief program, you can reach out to a Certified Debt Specialist with your questions.
+The Accredited Debt Relief team is here to help answer those questions and give you professional advice on debt relief.